Unification and combination of a class of traversal strategies made with pattern matching and fixed-points

 Summing up, the unification $(**)$ of $\mu X. {S}(X)$ and $\mu X'. {S}'(X')$ is:

-Notice that the fixed-point variable $Z'$ does not apprear in the resulting \ce and therefore "$\mu Z$" can be removed.
-The application of $(**)$ to a term $t$ features four cases. \begin{enumerate}[i.)] \item Either $t$ matches with both $u$ and $u'$, and in this case the context $\mbf{\tau}'\cdot \mbf{\tau}$ is inserted at the root of $t$. \item Or only $u$ matches with $t$, and in this case $\tau$ is inserted at the position $1$ of $t$ provided the \ce $\mu X'. {S}'(X')$ is applied successfully at the position $1$ of $t$. \item Or only $u'$ matches with $t$, and in this case $\tau'$ is inserted at the position $1$ of $t$ provided the \ce $\mu X. {S}(X)$ is applied successfully at the position $1$ of $t$. \item Or both $\mu X. {S}(X)$ and $\mu X'. {S'}(X')$ are applied at the position $1$ of $t$. \end{enumerate}
+Notice that the fixed-point variable $Z'$ does not appear in the resulting \ce and therefore "$\mu Z'$" can be removed.
+The application of the resulting \ce $(**)$ to a term $t$ features four cases. \begin{enumerate}[i.)] \item Either both $u$ and $u'$ match with $t$, and in this case the context $\mbf{\tau}'\sbullet \mbf{\tau}$ is inserted at the root of $t$. \item Or only $u$ matches with $t$, and in this case $\tau$ is inserted at the position $1$ of $t$ provided the \ce $\mu X'. {S}'(X')$ is applied successfully at the position $1$ of $t$. \item Or only $u'$ matches with $t$, and in this case $\tau'$ is inserted at the position $1$ of $t$ provided the \ce $\mu X. {S}(X)$ is applied successfully at the position $1$ of $t$. \item Or both $\mu X. {S}(X)$ and $\mu X'. {S'}(X')$ are applied at the position $1$ of $t$. \end{enumerate}

 The unification of two \ces in which each fixed-point variable appears once may yields a \ce in which a variable appears many times or does not appear at all, e.g. the $Z'$ in the Example~\ref{unif:example}.
 An attention will be payed to this issue since this assumption on the occurrences of fixed-point variables is not preserved by unification.
 However, other assumptions listed in Assumptions~\ref{global:assumptions:ces} are preserved.
 Namely, it is easy to show that the unification of two well-founded \ces is a well-founded one.
 And we shall show later that the unification of two monotonic \ces is a monotonic one as well.